Nonlinear Traces: Overview

 \subsection{Traces in geometry}

 To apply the preceding formalism to geometry, it is useful to organize spaces and maps within a suitable categorical framework.
 We then arrive at loop spaces and fixed point loci as {nonlinear} expressions of dimensions and traces.
 This simple observation provides the core of the paper.
 Throughout the discussion, we continue to suppress all $\oo$-categorical notations and complications.
-We also continue to use $2$-categorical language only as a motivating and organizing principle.
-The specific structures we need are modest and can be addressed without a general theory.
+Our reference for the correspondence 2-category of stacks is Section V of~\cite{GR} (see also~\cite{haugsengspan}).